Fri3dCamp/badge_2024/docs/index.md

 If you want to perform the reset yourself:

 1. if your badge seems to reset every few seconds.
 You can force every ESP32-based board as follows:
-    11. press and hold "boot" button
+    11. press and hold "start" button (this is the "boot" button of the microcontroller)
     12. press and release "reset" button
     13. your badge will now be ready to be flashed with a new program
 2. install ESP-IDF <https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html#installation>